Admission for the January 2025 academic session is ongoing Apply Now!

 • Understand the hierarchy of Nigerian courts, commercial arbitration, law of contracts, commercial contracts, commercial relations between persons, unfair competition, passing off, “trade libel,” company law, the introduction to company law, powers and functions of directors, and an introduction to taxation laws.

-• Explores the regulatory framework for oil and gas accounts, including SE and FC accounting methods;
+• Explore the regulatory framework for oil and gas accounts, including SE and FC accounting methods.

 • Understand the nature of extractive industries, pre-production phase, and treatment of costs, following IFRS 6 guidelines.